lmlylove21/datawarehouseproject/README.md

+---

-## License
+## 📜 License
-This project is licensed under the [MIT License) (LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

-## About Me
+## 👤 About Me
 Hi there!
-I'm **Somya Pal**, a BCom graduate building hands-on projects in SQL, data warehousing, and analytics to strengthen my skills in working with real-world data
+I'm *Somya Pal*, a BCom graduate building hands-on projects in SQL, data warehousing, and analytics to strengthen my skills in working with real-world data.